UbiquityRobotics/learn/doing_more/floor_fiducial_follow.md

 raspicam:
 position: 'downward'

-### The Git Code Branch For Fiducial Floor Follow App
+### The Git Code Branch for the Fiducial Floor Follow App
-This mode of fiducial follow as of the start of 2020 is not yet released but will be under our 'demos' git repository so it is in what is called a 'git branch' called 'followPlusCommands'.
+This mode of fiducial follow as of the start of 2020 is not yet released but will be under our 'demos' git repository in a git branch called 'followPlusCommands'.
 Also some code in our magni_robot repository will be required.
 If desired users who are familiar with the git revision control system can contact us and we can offer direction on how to use this mode as a Beta Site until it becomes released in first quarter of 2020 (our goal).

-### Running The Fiducial Floor Follow App
+### Running the Fiducial Floor Follow App
 The Ubiquity Robotics robots use fiducial markers (aruco markers).
 The fiducial_floor_follow launch for the follow.py app takes advantage of aruco_detect (a ROS node that is part of the Magni package) to detect aruco markers in the image feed